AMC Pacer: Discontinuation

 Increasing competition from the Big Three U.S. automakers and the rapid consumer shift to small imported cars during the late 1970s decreased demand for the Pacer models.
 Automobile buyers in the U.S. adjusted to smaller and lighter cars, mainly imports that offered better gas mileage; the AMC Pacer could not match German and Japanese cars.
 Achieving about 22 mpgus, the Pacer was not a top choice for customers during the 1979 energy crisis.
-Moreover, AMC's partnership with Renault brought the Renault 5 named "Le Car" to the AMC dealers as a more economical model.
+Moreover, AMC's partnership with Renault brought the Renault 5, named "Le Car", to the AMC dealers as a more economical model.
 The design of the Pacer prompted changes to the Renault 5 to adapt it to some of the U.S. marketplace conditions.

 Similar to its mid-year introduction, on 3 December 1979, production of the Pacer ended at the Kenosha, Wisconsin, assembly plant where it had begun five years earlier.
 A total of 280,000 Pacers were built.
-Increasing competition from the Big Three U.S. automakers and the rapid consumer shift to imported cars during the late 1970s are the reasons for this outcome.
-Automobile buyers in the U.S. adjusted to smaller and lighter cars, particularly imports that offered better gas mileage; the AMC Pacer could not match German and Japanese cars.
-The large glass areas increased the car's weight.
-Achieving about 22 mpgus, the Pacer was not a top choice for customers during the 1979 energy crisis.
-Moreover, AMC's partnership with Renault brought the Renault 5 named "Le Car" to the AMC dealers as a more economical model.
-Nevertheless, the design of the Pacer inspired the restyling of the Renault 5 to meet the needs and requirements of the American Market.